kjk2010/AmpliPi-POE-Touchscreen/README.md

 # AmpliPi POE Touchscreen Controller
 A POE-powered touchscreen controller designed to control [AmpliPi](https://amplipi.com), using the Olimex ESP32-PoE board.

-For the WiFi version, go to this repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad

 Currently a work in progress, nearing initial release.

 Built using VS Code with Platform.IO.

 #### Currently supported hardware
 - Olimex ESP32-PoE board
-- ILI9341 or ILI9488 compatible TFT touchscreen
+- ILI9341 or ILI9488 compatible TFT touchscreen with resolutions of 240x320 or 320x480

 #### Basic setup instructions
 1. Wire the TFT touchscreen to the ESP32-PoE using the UEXT connector (PCB details coming soon).
 Edit platform.ini as needed.